- 2foodtrippers Tallinn Food Guide

 Tallinn has a number of quality of good coffee shops – with more opening all the time.
-Here are some more Tallinn coffee shops to check out.
+Here are additional Tallinn coffee shops to check out during your visit:

 Whether you want to sip on local liqueur Vana Tallinn or another libation, there are many Tallinn bars where you can whet your whistle.
 Plus, compared to nearby Helsinki, the Estonian beer prices are favorable.
 Here are our favorites.